benanil/Strategy-Game-Demo/README.md

 # Strategy-Game-Demo
- for senior assignment

- I made this game in 2 day game is artisticly bad designed, I implemented almost all patterns that you require. game has some bugs that can be fixed in one day but I think this is enough for senior asignment
+ I made this game in 2 day game is artisticly bad designed, I implemented almost all patterns that you require. game has some bugs that can be fixed in one day but I will not

  ##Controls
  - hold left mouse button chose building in buildings menu